Amit Shah openly threatening to topple Punjab Govt: Kejriwal - The Statesman

 Advertisement

-The Delhi CM said that Punjabis are large hearted people. ”If you have asked with love, we would have given you (‘ek-aadh’) seat, but if you (Amit Shah) threaten us, you will get into difficulty, Amiy Shahji,” he said.
+The Delhi CM said that Punjabis are large hearted people. ”If you have asked with love, we would have given you (‘ek-aadh’) seat, but if you (Amit Shah) threaten us, you will get into difficulty, Amit Shah ji,” he said.

+He said that earlier he came to know about people’s problems, but this time, he has come to ask for votes.

 He said that all 13 Lok Sabha seats should be won by the AAP this time. ”Give 13 Lok Sabha seats to the AAP so that we can bring your rights from the Centre…,” he added.